imamzadi/IMAMZADI/README.md

 👋 Hi, I’m IMAMZADI
 👀 A passionate programmer with a strong interest in developing innovative solutions.
-I've honed my skills in programming languages and technologies.
+I want to strong Command my skills in programming languages and technologies.
-💞️ I am a student of IT and learning agentic AI .
+💞️ I am a student of Governor Initiative and learning agentic AI .
-📫 I'm always eager to collaborate on exciting projects, share knowledge, and learn from others.
-Let's connect and explore opportunities to work togethe
 😄 Thanks for visiting my GitHub profile!
 🙌 regards Imamzdi